nbeversl/urtext-sublime/example project/README.txt

                                                                                             /-- ID:00q --/ }}
                                                                                                       /-- ID:00l --/                   }}

+{{  project_settings Node

+                /-- ID:000 --/ }}

-{{ File and Node Organization:                                                                 /-- ID:00r --/
+{{ File and Node Organization                                                                 /-- ID:00r --/

     Urtext does not depend on organization of files at the filesystem level.
-All files are kept in a single project folder.
 Instead, you can link file-level nodes together in several ways:

     {{ Tree-like: Extending node trees beyond the file level

-       Nested inline nodes have an inherent hierarchy that Urtext can represent as a tree, as described above in 79810913063730.
+       Nested inline nodes have an inherent hierarchy that Urtext can represent as a tree, as described above (>00i).
 You can extend this tree either higher or lower beyond individual file level, mimicking file-system organization.
-To do so, add the metadata tag `parent`, following by a target Node ID.
+Add the metadata tag `parent`, following by a target Node ID.
 This will link the tagged node to the targeted node in a child-parent relationship.
 (See >00x for more information on metadata.)
 The resulting tree relationship(s) will be understood and displayed accordingly by Urtext (see 79810822060133).

        The advantages here are many, including:
             - The tree represents the hierachy of actual content, rather than the files containing the content.
-            - The tree permits nesting both within and beyond the individual file level.
+            - The tree permits nesting both within and beyond file level.
-            - The tree can be displayed from any arbitrary starting point, whether or not its branches are within or beyond a particular file level.
+            - The tree can be displayed from any arbitrary starting point, whether or not its branches are within or beyond a particular file.

        Note that a "tree" here is a strict hierarchical structure that resolves to a single root.
-Therefore, {{  nodes can only have one parent (at a time), although multiple nodes may share the same parent.
+Therefore, {{nodes can only have one parent (at a time), although multiple nodes may share the same parent.
 See 79810728091838. /-- ID:00s --/ }} The intended use for this feature is to link separate individual files into trees.
 Using it in other ways, such as adding a `parent` tag to a inline node that already has a parent, will override this and, while possible, may have confusing results.
 Instead, see "Virtual Trees" below (79810728091838).
                                                                                             /-- ID:00t --/ }}

     {{  Acyclic or Wiki/Web-like

-        Elaborate writing, notetaking, and reference systems are possible by linking nodes together in tangled and intricate ways that a tree will not accomodate.
-To do so, immediately precede a link to a node (see >00l) by the right angle bracket, such as: 79810728091838.
+        Elaborate writing, notetaking, and reference systems are possible by linking nodes together in tangled and intricate ways a tree will not accomodate.
+To do so, immediately precede a link to a node (see >00l) by the right angle bracket, such as: >>00u.

         {{  Viewing